vrandall66/front-end-submissions-public/1803/mod-3/personal-projects/checkIn2.md

 - What deliverables still need to be completed from your last checkin?
 None.
 - Next Steps?
 Implement log in and createAccount message.
 Start adding styling.
 I may implement local storage to save account   info.
 - What are your concerns (if any): Finding a good design.
 Building a back end(if I get there).

-- Deliverables for next checkin: appropriate feedback for createAccount and log in.
-Add customize account component.
-Have some   type of solid design implemented.
+Deliverables for next checkin:
+  [] Separate routes for login and search
+  [] Style both forms
+  [] Add UI for each of the courts
+  [] Each court should link to its own component, address should link to a map [] Implement firebase authentication for login